ironhack-labs/lab-intro-node/README.md

     1) should create an empty SortedList
   #add(x)
     2) should add a single value to SortedList
-    3) should add a second value to SortedList, sorted
-    4) should add a third value to SortedList, sorted
+    3) should add a third value to SortedList
   #get(i)
     ✓ should return an OutOfBounds exception if there is no element in that position
-    5) should return the element in that position
+    4) should return the element in that position
+  #add(x) and get(i)
+    5) should add a second value to SortedList, sorted
+    6) should add a third value to SortedList, sorted
   #max()
     ✓ should return an EmptyList exception if there is no element in the list
-    6) should return the max element in the list
+    7) should return the max element in the list
   #min()
-    ✓ should return an EmptyList exception if there is no element in the list
+    8) should return an EmptyList exception if there is no element in the list
-    7) should return the min element in the list
+    9) should return the min element in the list
+  #sum()
+    10) should return 0 for an empty sorted list
+    11) should add(sum) all elements of the array if there are elements in the list
   #average()
-    ✓ should return an EmptySortedList exception if there are no elements
+    12) should return an EmptySortedList exception if there are no elements
-    8) should return the average of elements in the array sum()
+    13) should return the average of elements in the array
-    ✓ should return a EmptySortedList exception if there are no elements in the list
-    9) should add(sum) all elements of the array if there are elements in the list

-5 passing (17ms)
+2 passing (16ms)
-9 failing
+13 failing
 ```
-Don't worry if these 5 tests are passing... your goal is to make them ALL PASS!! :)
+Don't worry if these 2 tests are passing... your goal is to make them ALL PASS!! :)

 ## SortedList Class